rafael-santiago/aegis/README.md

 }
 ```

-The program above can be found at src/samples sub-directory under the name ``wait4debug.c``.
+The program above can be found at ``src/samples`` sub-directory under the name ``wait4debug.c``.
-The manual compilation of this code is fairly simple and involes:
+The manual compilation of this code is fairly simple and involves:

 - To indicate where ``aegis.h`` is found.
 - To indicate where ``aegis.a`` is found.